 Getting enough sleep has a variety of benefits.
 It can help you strengthen your immune system, regulate your moods, improve your brain function, increase your energy, and make you more productive during the day.
-However, anxiety about the coronavirus pandemic, combined with the drastically altered schedules that everyone’s dealing with right now, can make it even harder than usual to get a good night’s sleep.
+Anxiety about the coronavirus pandemic, combined with everything else going on in your life and the world around you, can make it even harder than usual to get a good night’s sleep.
 In this post, we dig into why sleep is key to staying healthy and how you can get more restful sleep during the pandemic.

 Sleep and your health

 Just like you can’t work out once and expect your dream body, you won’t get the full benefits of a good night’s sleep unless you’re getting it on a regular basis.
 Sleep, along with a healthy diet and exercise, is a building block to maintaining your health and wellbeing.
 When you don’t get enough sleep, it can affect all of your major bodily functions.
 You need deep sleep every night to maintain your mental and physical health, as well as your overall quality of life.
 When you go for too long without getting enough sleep, you may find it harder to learn, pay attention, make decisions, and be creative.
 Sleep deprivation can also make it more difficult for you to control your emotions and behavior and cope with change (something we could all use a little help with right about now).